smwasya/smwasya/README.md

-### I am a code wizard and data ninja who blends science and magic to uncover the mysteries of life.
+### I am a code wizard and data ninja who blends maths, science and magic to uncover the mysteries of life.

 ### I want to use my skills to decode the language of genes and translate it into meaningful insights that improve human health and well-being.